 |Cost Method||LIFO is allowed.||LIFO is prohibited.|

-|Cost of Development||Charge as and when they incurred.||The large cost can be capitalized and amortized over multiple periods.|
+|Cost of Development||Charge as and when they are incurred.||The high cost can be capitalized and amortized over multiple periods.|

-|Writedowns||Not allowed to reverse even if the market value of asset or inventory written off increases.||The reverse is allowed as per rules.|
+|Writedowns||You are not allowed to reverse even if an asset’s or inventory’s market value increases.||You can reverse as per the rules.|

 Conclusion – Generally Accepted Accounting Principles